 This ubiquitous single oscillator monosynth with its own digital sequencer was marketed as an entry level synth at £250.
-It was portable so that it could be strapped around the neck and its pitch bender could be played with via an optional handle in a keytar stylee.
+It was portable and its pitch bender could be played with via an optional handle in a keytar stylee.
 However, it tended to be seen as a prop in promo videos rather than actually used for real!
-But it was part of A FLOCK OF SEAGULLS’ live keyboard set-up while the SH101’s robust construction has enabled it to be carried into the modern era by XENO & OAKLANDER and VILE ELECTRODES.
+Part of A FLOCK OF SEAGULLS’ live keyboard set-up, the SH101’s robust construction has enabled it to be carried into the modern era by XENO & OAKLANDER and VILE ELECTRODES.

 Iconic example of use: OMD ‘Locomotion’